-During the reporting period, we did not identify any other instances of modern slavery requiring remediation beyond the detailed risk assessment and mitigation measures already described.
-We have additionally communicated with various suppliers through Corporate Social Responsibility Self-Assessment Questionnaires (SAQ) in 2022 to ensure that our supply chain has the required compliance; and are in the process of updating the WTA SAQ in 2023 to align with Wilmar Sugar and Goodman Fielder (being Australian related parties under Wilmar International), specifically to include explanatory information on some questions in order to provide the supplier with further context and relevance to modern slavery.
+During the reporting period, we did not identify any instances of modern slavery requiring remediation beyond the detailed risk assessment and mitigation measures already described.
+We have additionally communicated with various suppliers through Corporate Social Responsibility Self-Assessment Questionnaires (SAQ) in 2023 to ensure that our supply chain has the required compliance.